seddonym/grimp/docs/usage.rst

 .. py:function:: ImportGraph.count_imports()

-    :return: The number of direct imports in the graph.
+    :return: The number of imports in the graph.
+For backward compatibility reasons, ``count_imports`` does not actually return the number of imports, but the number of dependencies between modules.
+        So if a module is imported twice from the same module, it will only be counted once.
     :rtype: Integer.

 Methods for analysing import chains